Solinea/goldstone-server/HACKING.md

 # Goldstone Hacking Guide

-This explains how to install and run Goldstone locally, so that you can do code development on it.
+This explains how to install and run Goldstone locally, so you can do code development on it.

 Remember that an instance of Goldstone running locally can be used to monitor a local *or remote* OpenStack installation.
-The server Goldstone is running on is independent from the OpenStack cloud's location.
+The server on which Goldstone runs is independent from the OpenStack cloud's location.